Eldave93/Machine-Learning-in-Python-20-21/README.md

 I use "Rise" slideshows to present the .ipynb Juypter Notebooks.

-- If installed, slideshow mode can be toggled on using the barchart icon on the top toolbar in Jupyter, and off again using the x in the top left.
+- If "Rise" is installed, slideshow mode can be toggled on using the barchart icon on the top toolbar in Jupyter, and off again using the x in the top left.
 - You may need to zoom in and out to get some of the slides to be displayed fully, but if using Chrome then you can just toggle `CTRL +` and `CTRL -`
 - To get the "Toggle code" button to work, you need to go into "File", and click "Trust Notebook".

-I have also provided ".slides.html" files but they tend to cut off the figures a bit (its a work in progress).

 ## GitHub File Structure